 FUMES AND GASES can be dangerous to your health.
 Primary route of exposure is inhalation of fumes.
 Preexisting respiratory or allergic conditions may be aggravated in some individuals.
-WARNING: DO NOT BREATHE FUMES!
+W WARNING: DO NOT BREATHE FUMES!

-SHORT-TERM (ACUTE) OVEREXPOSURE to welding fumes may result in discomfort such as dizziness, nausea, or dryness or irritation of the nose, throat or eyes..
+SHORT-TERM (ACUTE) OVEREXPOSURE to welding fumes may result in discomfort such as dizziness, nausea, or dryness or irritation of the nose, throat or eyes.
+A short term dose of lead can lead to acute encephalopathy.
+Lead adversely affects numerous body systems, and causes forms of health impairments and disease which arise after periods of exposure as short as days or as long as several years.
 LONG-TERM (CHRONIC) OVEREXPOSURE may lead to siderosis (iron deposits in the lungs) and is believed by some investigators to affect pulmonary functions.
-ARC RAYS can injure eves and burn skin.
+Chronic overexposure to lead may result in severe damage to your blood forming, nervous, urinary and reproductive system.
+Damage to the central nervous system in general and the brain (encephalopathy) in particular is one of the most severe forms of lead poisoning.
+Chronic overexposure to lead also results in kidney disease with few, if any, symptoms appearing until extensive and most likely permanent kidney damage has ^{} International Agency for Research on Cancer occurred.
+Overexposure to lead may result in decreased sex drive, impotence and sterility in men.
+There is evidence of miscarriage in women.
+Overexposure to lead also disrupts the blood - forming system resulting in decreased hemoglobin (the substance in the blood that carries oxygen to the cells) and ultimately anemia.
+Anemia is characterized by weakness, pallor and fatigability as a result of decreased oxygen carrying capacity in the blood.
+ARC RAYS can injure eyes and burn skin.
 ELECTRIC SHOCK can kill.
 See Section VII.
 Emergency and First Aid procedures: Call for medical aid.
 Employ first aid techniques recommended by the American Red Cross.
 Eyes and skin: if irritation or burns develop after exposure, consult a physician.
-CARCINOGENICITY: Nickel should be considered a possible carcinogen per OSHA 29 CFR 1910.1200..
-WARNING: CALIFORNIA PROPOSITION 65: This product, when used for welding, soldering, brazing, cutting and other metal working or flame processes, produces fumes, particulates, residues and/or other by-products which contain chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-WWARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-Carcinogenicity NTP?
-I Arc Monographs OSHA Regulated When Present Ni Ni Ni Ni N/A SECTION VII (PRECAUTIONS FOR SAFE HANDLING AND USE/APPLICABLE CONTROL MEASURES) Read and understand the manufacturer's instructions and the precautionary label on the product.
-(See American National Standard Z-49.1, "Safety in Welding and Cutting," published by the American Welding Society, P.O.
-Box 351040, Miami, FL 33135 and OSHA Publication 2206 (29 CFR 1910), US Government Printing Office, Washington, DC 20402 for more details on the following): VENTILATION: Use enough ventilation, local exhaust at the arc, or both, to keep the fumes and gases below the TLV's in the worker's breathing zone and the general area.
+CARCINOGENICITY: Chromium VI, cobalt, beryllium, nickel and its compounds should be considered as possible carcinogens. ₩ WARNING: CALIFORNIA PROPOSITION 65: This product, when used for welding, soldering, brazing, cutting and other metal working or flame processes, produces fumes, particulates, residues and/or other by-products which contain chemicals known to the State of California to cause cancer and birth defects or other reproductive harm. ▼ WARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+SECTION VII (PRECAUTIONS FOR SAFE HANDLING AND USE/APPLICABLE CONTROL MEASURES) Read and understand the manufacturer's instructions and the precautionary label on the product (See American National Standard Z-49.1, "Safety in Welding and Cutting," published by the American Welding Society, P.O.
+Box 351040, Miami, FL 33135 and OSHA Publication 2206 (29 CFR 1910), US Government Printing Office, Washington, DC 20402 for more detail on the following): VENTILATION: Use enough ventilation, local exhaust at the arc, or both, to keep the fumes and gases below the TLV's in the worker's breathing zone and the general area.
 Train the welder to keep his head out of the fumes.
 WARNING: DO NOT BREATHE FUMES!